Hese49/CALCULUS-III-Lamar/README.md

 * 17.5 Stokes' Theorem
 * 17.6 Divergence Theorem

-These excellent lectures of Paul Dawkins can be found at http://tutorial.math.lamar.edu/index.aspx.
+The excellent lectures of Paul Dawkins can be found at http://tutorial.math.lamar.edu/index.aspx.